Our Greer Fire

 1(Bellinger Station) – Built in 1974, located at 48 Main Street, on land donated to the District by the Bellinger Family.

-It was our first Fire Station, and currently houses Engine 1746, Tender
+It was our first Fire Station and is a Greer landmark.

 |